DaiF1/DaiFsLittleShaders/README.md

-# DaiFsLittleShaders
+# DaiF's Little Shaders

-A Website with a lot of shaders
+This website is used as a example scene to test all of my shaders ideas.